2023 Plant Sales

 Cauliflower, Rober

-Celery, Ventura; Tall Utah
+Celery, Tall Utah

 Chard, Rainbow Mix